 At the end of the period covered by this Report, the management of the Company, including the Chief Executive Officer and the Chief Financial Officer, evaluated the effectiveness of the design and operation of the Company's disclosure controls and procedures (as defined in Rule 13a-15(e) under the Securities Exchange Act of 1934, as amended ("Exchange Act")).
-Based on that evaluation, the Chief Executive Officer and Chief Financial Officer concluded that the Company's disclosure controls and procedures were effective as of September 30, 2017 in ensuring that the information required to be disclosed by the Company in reports that it files or submits under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the Securities and Exchange Commission's ("SEC") rules and forms, and that such information is accumulated and communicated to the Company's management, including its Chief Executive Officer and Chief Financial Officer, as appropriate to allow timely decisions regarding required disclosure.
+Based on that evaluation, the Chief Executive Officer and Chief Financial Officer concluded that the Company's disclosure controls and procedures were effective as of December 31, 2017 in ensuring that the information required to be disclosed by the Company in reports that it files or submits under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the Securities and Exchange Commission's ("SEC") rules and forms, and that such information is accumulated and communicated to the Company's management, including its Chief Executive Officer and Chief Financial Officer, as appropriate to allow timely decisions regarding required disclosure.

-SEC guidance permits the exclusion of an evaluation of the effectiveness of a registrant's disclosure controls and procedures as they relate to the internal control over financial reporting for an acquired business during the first year following such acquisition.
-As discussed in Note 2 to the consolidated financial statements contained in this Report, the Company acquired all of the outstanding stock of the Piazza Rosa Group, Horizon Scientific, Inc., and Standex Electronics Japan in 2017.
-These acquisitions represent approximately 10.7% of the Company's consolidated revenue for the three months ended September 30, 2017, and approximately 16.1% of the Company's consolidated assets at September 30, 2017.
-Management's evaluation and conclusion as to the effectiveness of the design and operation of the Company's disclosure controls and procedures as of September 30, 2017 excludes any evaluation of the internal control over financial reporting of the Piazza Rosa Group, Horizon Scientific, Inc., or Standex Electronics Japan.
+SEC guidance permits the exclusion of an evaluation of the effectiveness of a registrant's internal controls over financial reporting for an acquired business during the first year following such acquisition.
+As discussed in Note 2 to the consolidated financial statements contained in this Report, the Company acquired all of the outstanding stock of the Piazza Rosa Group and Standex Electronics Japan.
+These acquisitions represent approximately 7.6% and 7.2% of the Company's consolidated revenue for the three and six months ended December 31, 2017, respectively, and approximately 12.8% of the Company's consolidated assets at December 31, 2017.
+Management's evaluation and conclusion as to the effectiveness of the design and operation of the Company's internal controls over financial reporting as of December 31, 2017 excludes any evaluation of the internal control over financial reporting of the Piazza Rosa Group or Standex Electronics Japan.

-There was no change in the Company's internal control over financial reporting during the quarterly period ended September 30, 2017 that has materially affected or is reasonably likely to materially affect the Company's internal control over financial reporting.
+There was no change in the Company's internal control over financial reporting during the quarterly period ended December 31, 2017 that has materially affected or is reasonably likely to materially affect the Company's internal control over financial reporting.